-- Wait until the device has fully powered down, then press and hold the power button to turn on the iPhone again.
+- Wait until the device has fully powered down, then press and hold the power button to turn the iPhone on again.

-Step 4: Download a cleaner app
+Download a cleaner app

 PhoneClean by iMobie can be used to remove junk files from iOS.
 Follow these steps:

 - Plug the iPhone into your Mac.

 - Once the scan is complete, click Clean.